 "Just Because I'm a Woman," Dolly Parton

-In this 1968 song, Dolly sings about the societal pressures women endure.
-With the line “a man will take a good girl and ruin her reputation, but when he wants to marry — that’s a different situation,” Parton upends an age old double standard as only she can.
+In this 1968 song, one of country music's most celebrated singer-songwriters, Dolly Parton, sings about the societal pressures women endure.
+With the line "a man will take a good girl and ruin her reputation, but when he wants to marry -- that's a different situation," Parton upends an age old double standard as only she can.

 "The Pill," Loretta Lynn